 What is the time commitment?

-Fellows will commit to the Spring and Fall classes, completion of their 300 hour internship over the summer months (June - September), and attendance at 1-2 summer seminars.
-Specifically: 1) enrollment in the PHSC 130 Public Health Leadership course (2 units) in the Spring quarter preceding the summer internship, 2) completion of the 300 hour internship over the summer months (June - September), 3) participation in the 1-2 mandatory seminar meetings in the Summer, and 4) enrollment in a dedicated section of PHSC 197 in the Fall quarter immediately following the internship.
+Fellows will commit to the Spring and Fall classes, completion of their 300 hour internship over the summer months (June - September onsite visits with fellows' organizations), and attendance at 1-2 summer seminars.
+Specifically: 1) enrollment in the PHSC 130 Public Health Leadership course (2 units) in the Spring quarter preceding the summer internship, 2) completion of the 300 hour internship over the summer months (June - September), 3) hosting a site visit for your cohort, 4) participation in the 1-2 mandatory seminar meetings in the Summer, and 5) enrollment in a dedicated section of PHSC 197 in the Fall quarter immediately following the internship.

 - Students will typically work 30-40 hours per week for 8-10 weeks during the summer, with the specific work schedule to be coordinated between the student and the mentor.
 Students are expected to work 300 hours at their internship placement.
 Vacation breaks should be clearly communicated with the mentor and organization.
-It is expected that the VG internship will be your full-time employment during the summer.
-Please reach out to Program Coordinator, Sarah Hayes (Sarah.Hays@scu.edu) if you have concerns about your summer scheduling.
+It is expected that the VG internship will be your primary focus during the summer.
+Please reach out to Program Coordinator, Sarah Hays (Sarah.Hays@scu.edu) if you have concerns about your summer scheduling.

 - Students must be SCU juniors when accepted and planning to return for their senior year the following Fall.
 Priority will be given to Public Health majors and minors, but any student with a strong interest in community health can apply.

 Questions?
-Contact Sarah Hays, Program Manager, or talk to a Public Health Program faculty member.
+Contact Sarah Hays, Program Manager, or talk to a Public Health faculty member.